 Marijuana is less harmful than alcohol.

 Marijuana consumption was never regarded as a socially deviant behaviour any more than drinking alcohol was.
 In fact, keeping it legal was considered as an ‘enlightened view’.
 It is now medically proven that marijuana is less harmful than alcohol.
 Unlike alcoholics, stoners don’t indulge in rash driving or violent fights.
 They tend to be calm and pleasant under the influence of marijuana.

 In many countries, dealers often mix hash and weed with chemicals or other drugs to improve the taste, colour, texture or ‘high’ of the stuff.
 For a good quality of marijuana, it should be regulated.

 Growth in India

 In states like Himachal Pradesh and Tamil Nadu, where cannabis plants grow, marijuana is the only source of income for many locals.
-However, being a banned substance, the farmers are forced to sell it at a very cheap price to the drug dealers and they face additional pressure from the police as well, who are paid to destroy the cannabis plantations.
+However, being a banned substance, the farmers are forced to sell it at a low price to the drug dealers, and they face additional pressure from the police as well, who are paid to destroy the cannabis plantations.